ADASNAV/Anime-Adventures-Ada-Macro/README.md

 Poseidon Unit

 # Simple instruction
-Go to [Discord Dev Portal](https://discord.com/developers/applications), create new application and copy Application ID Get your Webhook link and your Discord ID
+- Go to [Discord Dev Portal](https://discord.com/developers/applications), create new application and copy Application ID
+- Get your Webhook link and your Discord ID + Roblox Vip Link
-Run file, wait for it install needed libraries and put everything in gui.
+- Run file, wait for it install needed libraries and put everything in gui.
-After this you can change "installedlibs" file to True
+- After this you can change "installedlibs" file to True